Engaging men and boys

 CARE believes that men and boys must become a greater part of the solution to the problem of gender-based violence.

 In the Balkans, we’ve pioneered an approach that shows men and boys can be allies and champions for change.
 This work with young men has helped change attitudes and behaviour – and stop the cycle of violence from spreading to the next generation.
+Watch this short documentary about Dragan, who describes in his own words how the Be A Man club helped him turn away from violence and have a stronger sense of his own identity and worth (video made by Liz Mermin for the Thomson Reuters Foundation):

 CARE found that after taking part in the Young Men Initiative: